istio/istio.io/content/docs/concepts/security/index.md

 * **Service-to-service Authentication** enables data-in-transit encryption and strong channel-level authentication using mutual TLS.

-* **User Authentication** enables request-level authentication with JSON Web Token (JWT) validation and a streamlined developer experience for Auth0, Firebase Auth, Google Auth, and custom Auth.
+* **User Authentication** enables request-level authentication with JSON Web Token (JWT) validation and a streamlined developer experience for Auth0, Firebase Auth, Google Auth, and custom auth.

 In both cases the authentication policies are stored in the Istio config store via a custom Kubernetes API, and are kept up to date (along with keys where appropriate) for each proxy by Pilot.